tc39/proposal-decimal/bigdecimal-reference.md

 ## Using BigDecimal today

 It's not possible to use BigDecimal today, as the polyfill is not yet implemented.
-We'd welcome collaboration here, see [#45](https://github.com/tc39/proposal-decimal/issues/45) for details and to coordinate work.